youkwhd/youkwhd.com/src/_posts/majoring-compsci-yet-self-taught.md

 sidenote: ""
 ---

-On the homepage, i mentioned that i am majoring a computer science, that is true.
-However, there is a catch on why i decided to take a degree.
+On the homepage, I mentioned that I am majoring a computer science, that is true.
+However, there is a catch on why I decided to take a degree.

 ## Table of contents

 ## Indonesia

 Indonesia is a country located in Asia, just take a look on a map.
 I basically live there.
-When it comes to "programming", most of the universities will teach their students either PHP, Java or Python.
-This just doesn't feel right, it's fucking dated and stupid.
+When it comes to "programming", _most_ of the universities will teach their students either PHP, Java or Python.
+This just doesn't feel right, it's dated and stupid.
 It is 2022 and they are still teaching PHP.

 > No hate for PHP.

-What i am trying to say is, the way professors are teaching is dated.
+What I am trying to say is, the way professors are teaching is dated.
 THUS! most of the government sites are **VERY VERY VURNERABLE**.

-## Kominfo and the Government instances
+## New Kominfo and the Government instances

 Let me drive you somewhere, let's do some Google dorking.
 Step 1: